 Cardiff Bay Wetlands Reserve, Nature reserve on Cardiff Bay northern shore, Wales

-Cardiff Bay Wetlands Reserve is a nature reserve on the northern shore of Cardiff Bay featuring reed beds and aquatic plants throughout its wetland areas.
-The reserve provides habitat for many bird species and other wildlife that thrive in this freshwater environment.
+Cardiff Bay Wetlands Reserve is a nature reserve on the northern shore of Cardiff Bay in Wales, made up of reed beds, aquatic plants, and open water areas.
+The site provides a freshwater habitat for a wide range of bird species and other wildlife that have settled there.

 The reserve serves as an educational center where visitors can download the Wetlands Wildlife Explorer to learn about local flora and fauna.